 Please be aware that the information on this webpage is intended as a general guide only and does not constitute formal legal advice.

 The ABC DRS does not provide legal advice.
-The ABC DRS always recommends seeking professional help when preparing the required documentation for pursuing adjudication under the BCIP Act.
+The ABC DRS always recommends seeking professional help when preparing the required documentation for pursuing adjudication under the BIF Act.